On-Site Training and Technical Assistance

 This training module discusses how to engage potential partners to formalize relationships effectively.
 Discussions include partnership benefits, MOUs, roles and responsibilities of each organization, and forming outcomes.
 Common pitfalls and issues are also discussed to help mitigate problems as the partnership develops.

-*OCATO charges a minimal fee for this certification course.
+*OCATO may charge a minimal fee for this certification course.

 Head Start Policy Council